credit card advice

 As with many credit card issuers, Chase looks at more than just your credit score when determining approval, including your overall credit history as well as your personal banking history with Chase.
 Most (in)famously, Chase has been known to follow what is generally called the “5/24 Rule,” which means you will likely be denied for a Chase credit card if you have opened more than 5 credit cards in the last 24 months.

 You Can Apply for Your Chase Slate Card Online

-Applying for a Chase Slate card is quick and easy, and can be completed entirely online through the Chase website.
+Applying for a Chase Slate card is quick and easy, and can be completed entirely online through the Chase website by clicking this link, or the “Apply Now” button in the box below.
 The application will require you to provide personal information, such as name and address, as well as financial information, including your annual income.
 For well-qualified applicants, approval can take just minutes; in some cases, Chase may request more information before a decision can be made.

 One thing to keep in mind when considering a Chase Slate card for balance transfers is your available credit limit, as you cannot transfer a balance larger than your approved credit limit.
 For example, if you need to transfer $1,000, but have only been approved for a credit limit of $500, you will only be able to transfer up to $500 (or less; some issuers automatically leave a “buffer” amount available on the card).

 The limit you are approved for will depend on both your income and credit score, with the majority of Credit Karma users reporting an initial credit limit between $1,000 and $5,000, with no users reporting a limit less than $300.